lpan42/Roger-Skyline/RS.md

 sudo find . -type d -exec chmod g+s '{}' +
 # Make the directory a Git shared repo
 sudo git config core.sharedRepository group
+# need to change the permissions for all the related directory

 # Write a Git hook to deploy the code
 # Create the Git hook file